-This world famous museum is stuffed with the finest Reneissance art featuring masterpieces like The Birth of Venus by Botticelli.
-But you can also see Simone Martini, Giotto, Filippo Lippi and many more.
+This world-famous museum is stuffed with the finest Renaissance art featuring masterpieces like The Birth of Venus by Botticelli and The Annunciation by Leonardo da Vinci.

 The corridors are adorned with paintings and statues, some of which are copies of old Greek sculptures from Roman times.

 I suggest you spend at least 2-3 hours walking around the museum as there’s so much invaluable art history to be told between these walls.

 Headed to Amalfi Coast after Tuscany?
 Read my guides:

-Florence itinerary – Day 2
+Itinerary Florence – Day 2

 Start by walking to the iconic Ponte Vecchio.
-Dating back to 1345, the bridge used to function as a defense bridge and was the only bridge across the Arno river to survive World War II.
+Dating back to 1345, the bridge used to function as a defense bridge and was the only bridge across the Arno River to survive World War II.

-If you ask me, the highlight of this Florence 2 day itinerary and not only a unique photo subject, but also one of Europe’s most famous bridges.
+If you ask me, the highlight of this Florence 2-day itinerary and not only a unique photo subject but also one of Europe’s most famous bridges.

-Get lost in old town
+Get lost in the Old Town

-One of the best things to do with 2 days in Florence, is without a doubt to get lost in the cobblestone streets from Ponte Vecchio and through the old town.
+One of the best things to do in Florence in a weekend is without a doubt to get lost in the cobblestone streets from Ponte Vecchio and through the old town.

 And what better than pasta and pizza for lunch AND dinner later?
 You are in Italy after all.